 My parents love the beach, especially the beach when it isn’t summer.
 Sure it seems counterintuitive to go to the beach when it isn’t summer vacation, but many of our fall and winter holidays have been spent with toes in the sand.
 I learned early there are so many activities to make it feel like Christmas even when your holiday is hot.

-Want a FREE printable copy of the Warm Winter Activity Advent Checklist?
+Want a FREE printable of the Warm Weather Christmas Activity Countdown Checklist?

 (This post probably contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)

 - Play miniature golf wearing Christmas hats.

 - Take a walk (or ride) after dark in a neighborhood with great Christmas lights.